 Figure out the square footage of your walls so you know how much paint to buy.
 Usually in a new-construction kitchen, the space will be devoid of everything but drywall.
 Calculate the square footage of each wall by multiplying room height (likely 8 feet) by room length (variable).
 Then add up all walls to get the total.

-- Painting a Finished Room: Usually, a remodel, this kitchen is fully stocked with cabinets, appliances, flooring, etc. Here you're dealing with far less square footage than in an empty room.
-Cabinets take up a lot of wall space.
-One method is to imagine it's an empty room and buy enough paint to cover all walls as if it were an empty room.
-The extra paint you have left over is great to save for those inevitable touchups.
-If you're tight on money, then you'll have to take on the painstaking process of calculating the size of all of the little strips, squares, and rectangles of the wall.
+For a kitchen remodel, the kitchen will be fully stocked with cabinets, appliances, flooring, and more.
+In this instance, you are dealing with far less square footage than in an empty room.
+Cabinets take up a majority of the wall space.
+One method is to imagine that it is an empty room and buy enough paint to cover all walls as if it were an empty room.
+The extra paint can be saved for those inevitable touchups.

 Mask and Cover

 For the empty room with no finished floor, masking and covering is not needed.
 Paint drips on the subfloor will be covered up later by the floor covering.
 If using a paint sprayer, be sure to drape plastic over doors to adjacent rooms to prevent paint mist from migrating.
 For the finished room, apply masking tape to the trim before painting the walls.
 Lay a canvas drop cloth on the floor.
 Drape large objects such as cabinets, appliances, and tables with plastic sheeting or with masking film.

 If a surface has already been painted and the paint is in good, clean condition, it likely will not need priming.
 Unpainted drywall, bare wood, and painted surfaces in poor condition should be primed.
 Apply the primer with the roller on large areas and with the brush on areas too small to accommodate the width of the roller.